dynatrace-wwse/enablement-live-debugger-bug-hunting/docs/getting-started.md

 ### 1.1 Enable Observability for Developers

-- Go to Settings > Preferences > OneAgent features.
+- Go to Settings > General monitoring settings > OneAgent features.
      - Enable the Java Live-Debugger, Node.js Live-Debugger, or both, depending on your needs.
 - Go to Settings > Observability for Developers > Enable Observability for Developers